30% off your first 3 months with code FOUNDING. See pricing

 Individual numbers are useful, but patterns across groups of keywords are more revealing.
 A cluster of related terms with low competition and consistent volume often suggests underserved demand.
 A high-volume term where competition is also high points to an established market with real spend behind it.

-Worth noting: Keyword Planner data reflects Google's search ecosystem specifically.
+Keyword Planner data reflects Google's search ecosystem specifically.
 It doesn't cover Bing, ChatGPT, or other surfaces where people increasingly search.
 For a fuller picture, additional sources help, but Google still accounts for roughly 90% of search activity worldwide across all devices (StatCounter, March 2026).

 Research before spend